theodoreyong9/AIWA/README.md

   rather than left standing), Appendix H.32.
 32 new Rust tests (7 + 25).
   218 Rust tests total (212 lib + 6 integration), 365 JS tests
   unchanged, zero warnings either language.
+- **Performed a systematic JS/Rust function-by-function sweep**, not another reactive fix triggered by the next task — the direct response to a real pattern named across the last several entries: every cross-language gap so far had been found only because some other task happened to force the comparison, never by deliberately checking.
+Method: listed every real reducer file in `public/js/core/` (recognized by the `initial*State`/`apply*Event`/`materialize*` pattern), matched against `rust-core/src/`, excluded files legitimately expected to have no mirror (browser/network-only code, pure local UI state, `EventDag`'s own `subscribe()`, already documented as JS-only), and directly compared exported function names for every remaining pair.
+  **Two real gaps found, not zero** — itself the important finding: a systematic pass turning up nothing would have been weak evidence the concern was overstated; finding real gaps on the first pass is stronger evidence it was a real, recurring risk.
+  **Small gap closed**: `rankFromIdentityAndCadence` (a composition of two already-correct, already-mirrored pieces) had no Rust equivalent at all — added `rank_from_identity_and_cadence` to `module_rank.rs`, 2 new tests mirroring the JS suite exactly.
+  **Larger gap closed**: `public-profile-reducer.js` — the entire hyperprofile mechanism (§27.6), following the exact same reducer shape as every other already-mirrored file — had no Rust file at all, not a signature mismatch on an existing one.
+Built `public_profile_reducer.rs` from scratch, 10 tests, including one deliberately preserving a subtle JS behavior rather than "cleaning it up": an explicit `null` (real unpublish) is distinguished from the `value` field being entirely absent from a payload (which JS's `undefined !== null` sends down the "set" branch instead) — mirrored precisely via `Option<&Value>` so a converged H_d materializes identically in both languages even for this edge case.
+  **Honest about what this sweep is and isn't**: one deliberate pass, not an automated or continuous guarantee — further undiscovered gaps remain a live possibility, stated as such in the whitepaper rather than implied to be resolved.
+New §17 matrix row (cross-language parity as its own named risk category), Appendix H.33.
+12 new Rust tests (2 + 10).
+230 Rust tests total (224 lib + 6 integration), 365 JS tests unchanged, zero warnings either language.